 Brief introduction

-Her works explore intersectional dynamics in class and caste, geopolitical strife, feminisation of conflict and structures of oppression through speculative fiction, magic realism and experimental prose.
+Her works explore intersectional dynamics in class and caste, geopolitical strife, feminisation of conflict and structures of oppression.

-Having a refugee family history, she is passionate about working with women and children refugees of displaced diaspora in order to collect the narratives and folklore of their communities.
+Having a refugee family history, she is passionate about working with women and children refugees of displaced diaspora.

 Roles